ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mysql/installation.md

 # Installing MySQL

-`MySQL` is somewhat infamous for being the number one hobbyist database whilst also being the world's second most widely used (overtaken only by SQLite and its prolific usage on Android/Apple devices).
+`MySQL` is somewhat infamous for being the number one hobbyist database whilst also being the world's second most widely used (overtaken only by SQLite and its prolific usage on Android / Apple devices).

 ## Installation